Plan Your Fall Classes, Programs & Events...

 Is the Park District still going to PRINT the Spectrum Program and Events Guide?

 YES!
-We will print about 10,000 copies each season.
+We are still printing about 9,000 copies each season.
 This represents a savings of many thousands of dollars.

 Is the Park District still going to MAIL the Spectrum Program and Events Guide?

-No. This will help us save many more thousands of dollars.
+No. This is helping us save many more thousands of dollars.

 How will I get a copy of the Spectrum Program and Events Guide?

-Copies will be in all Park District facilities, the Des Plaines Public Library, City Hall, the History Center and Frisbie Senior Center.
+Copies are at all Park District facilities, the Des Plaines Public Library, City Hall, the History Center, and Frisbie Senior Center.

 If you want a copy, you'll have no problem finding one in plenty of time to read it, plan your classes, and register.